 Where to Spend 3 Weeks in China

 Beijing enjoys the most famous attractions like the Great Wall and the Forbidden City.
-Xi'an is famous for its Terracotta Warriors and being the best place to learn about China's ancient civilization.
+Xi'an is famous for its Terracotta Warriors and is the best place to learn about China's ancient civilization.

-Guilin is best for appreciating China's natural scenery and experiencing its countryside lifestyle.
+Guilin and Zhangjiajie are best for appreciating China's natural scenery and experiencing its countryside lifestyle.
 Shanghai is where you can see the collision of Republic-era rapid-rise and mega-city modernity.

-- If Tibet is on your bucket list, you can fit it in a 3-week itinerary.
+- If Tibet is on your bucket list, you can fit it into a 3-week itinerary.
 Tibet's holy Buddhist culture and vibe with its stunning plateau scenery are many a traveler's dream.

-- If you would prefer a relaxing experience and pace or seeking out classical Chinese beauty, we recommend a Yangtze Cruise or visiting Hangzhou, Suzhou, and Huangshan — Shanghai's surrounding area.
+- If you would prefer a relaxing experience and pace, we recommend a Yangtze Cruise.

 - Or you can tell us your preferred destinations.
 Our service is personalized.